 The 'Print Me' shop is based in the University Centre.
 You can contact Central Print by emailing the team address: firstname.lastname@example.org.
 Their telephone extension number is: 46684.

 For information on local photocopying procedures, contact your line manager/academic supervisor.
 Further information on Copyright Licence legislation can be found on the Library Services intranet pages.

 Portering services are available within the University but a cost may sometimes be incurred.
 For informal enquiries please contact Karen Willis.
 To make a portering request please complete the online form.

 Post award research management is an integral part of the research project lifecycle.
 If they are not managed effectively research projects can pose both a financial and reputational risk to the University.
-The links contained in Post Award Research Grant Management page are designed to give you direct access to the information that is required to support you with effectively managing your research projects.

 The University of Birmingham Press Office is here to help you showcase your research in the national and international media; through newspapers, online media, radio, television and beyond.